 You check it out at Amazon.

-This method may sound a bit crazy, but it can and has worked with many dogs.
-Cesar Millan recommends finding stool either in the yard, on the pee pad, or wherever your dog does its business, and covering it in habanero sauce.
+This method may sound a bit crazy, but it can and has worked with dogs.
+Cesar Millan recommends that you find stool either in the yard, on the pee pad, or wherever your dog does its business, and cover it in habanero sauce.

 After the initial bite or two, they will certainly be deterred and may not think eating stool is worth it at the cost of a burning mouth.
 And don’t worry, this won’t do any serious damage to your dog.